tenforwardconsulting/subspace/README.md

         - example.com
         - "*.example.com"

-(you will need to futz around the first time but it should work on renewals)
+(you will need to futz around the first time and manually install the DNS record, but it should work on renewals)

 Note that this role needs to be included _before_ the webserver (apache or nginx) role